 For instance, the car on the screen above is actually a digital model.
 You wouldn’t know that by looking at the smaller screen, and you still couldn’t tell when it was projected on the huge screen at the front of the room.
 In fact, many car commercials today use digital renditions of vehicles!
 I know I’m not the only person who is tempted to see if I can figure out which are which on TV now.

 It was also really interesting to see how Ford is blending new and old technologies in the development of their cars.
-They have digital labs where designers sketch cars, play with colors, test reflections digitally and more, but they also still use clay to create initial designs as well as full-size models of the cars they’re working on.
+They have digital labs where designers sketch cars, play with colors, test reflections digitally, and more, but they also still use clay to create initial designs as well as full-size models of the cars they’re working on.

-The clay cars (which we were unfortunately not able to take pictures of) seemed primitive compared to the digital lab, and at the same time, there’s an incredible artistry that goes into designing a car by hand, shaping it with tools and seeing it come to life in front of you.
+The clay cars (which we were unfortunately not able to take pictures of) seemed primitive compared to the digital lab, and at the same time, there’s incredible artistry that goes into designing a car by hand, shaping it with tools, and seeing it come to life in front of you.

 On the other hand, the digital tools we saw were mind-blowing.
-For example, we were able to see how they use incredibly powerful cameras to capture light, colors and reflections so that they can see how the cars they design will look in various environments.
+For example, we were able to see how they use incredibly powerful cameras to capture light, colors, and reflections so that they can see how the cars they design will look in various environments.